abrahamchandafa/marketing-content-generator/README.md

 ## Limitations / Future Work

-- Local filesystem storage and an in-process job queue — fine for one user, not multi-instance.
+- Local filesystem storage and an in-process job queue.
-- A restart mid-generation leaves a stuck status; a durable worker would fix it.
+- A restart mid-generation leaves a stuck status.
-- No auth; per-request background choice and history pagination are future niceties.
+- No authentication, no cloud storage etc.
+- Future work would involve:
+  - A more stylistic app
+  - better image history management (eg download all, delete all, clear history etc)
+  - multiple images generated per single request, each slightly different.

 ## AI Tools Used